tutumcloud/ntpd/README.md

 #tutum/ntpd

-This container syncs system date on its host machine.
+This container synchronizes system date on its host machine.

 ##Usage